uhm-descartes/descartes-modules/morea/descartes-morea-workshop/experience-morea-module-development-3.md

 Now GitPod has all of the permissions necessary to commit your changes and make a pull request, which we'll do in the next step.

-## Commit your changes to your fork of the change-hi.github.io repository
+## Commit your changes to your forked repository

 Now return to the browser tab that displays your repository.